itskolli/visualize-reactjs-component-lifecycle/README.md

-# Visualize the execution of React lifecycle methods
+# Visualize the execution of ReactJS lifecycle methods

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).